DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - Code coverage report covers how much of the code has been tested
 - Line coverage report is a type of code coverage report.

+**Time of Check to Time of Use**
+- Computer systems perform tasks with rigid precision.
+Computers excel at repeatable tasks.
+Attackers can develop attacks based on the predictability of task execution.
+The common sequence of events for an algorithm is to check that a resource is available and then access it if you are permitted.
+The **time of check (TOC)** is the time at which the subject checks on the status of the object.
+There may be several decisions to make before returning to the object to access it.
+When the decision is made to access the object, the procedure accesses it at the **time of use (TOU)**.
+The difference between the TOC and the TOU is sometimes large enough for an attacker to replace the original object with another object that suits their own needs.
+Time of check to time of use (TOCTTOU or TOC/TOU) attacks are often called race conditions.
+When testing in a non-production environment, the changes from a testing environment with instrumentation inserted into the code and the production environment for the code can mask timing-related issues like race conditions.

 **Time to remediate a vulnerability**is a commonly used key performance indicator for security teams.

 **Common Audit Frameworks**